icons8/lunacy-docs/docs/layers.md

 ### Resizing constraints

-Resizing constraints allow you to determine the behavior of a layer upon resizing of a group, component or an artboard to which the layer belongs.
+Resizing constraints allow you to determine the behavior of a layer upon resizing of a group, component or a frame to which the layer belongs.
 This can be very useful, for example, when you need to design a user interface for different screen sizes or devices.

-First of all, if you want layers on an artboard to resize when you adjust the size of the artboard:
+First of all, if you want layers on a frame to resize when you adjust the size of the frame:

-1. Select the artboard through the **Layer List** or by clicking its name on the canvas.
-The artboard Inspector panel appears on the right.
+1. Select the frame through the **Layer List** or by clicking its name on the canvas.
+The frame Inspector panel appears on the right.
 2. In the Inspector, make sure that the **Adjust content on resize** checkbox is selected.

 ![The Adjust content on resize checkbox](public/objects-adjustonresize.png)